 After the first year, you’ll encounter new choices in housing.
 You can live in a single, double, or triple room or a four-person suite in one of several upper-class residence halls.
 And, after your first two years on campus, you can choose to live in Greek or theme houses and in apartments in the neighborhood surrounding campus.
 These include the new Drake West Village, a fully furnished, student-only apartment complex just off campus.

-The option of living off campus is open to students who choose to live with nearby relatives, to married students, or to those who have been out of high school for two years or more.
-Drake Real Estate can assist you in finding Drake-owned apartments, and the Office of Residence Life or Student Life Center can provide a list of other local rentals.
+The option of living off campus is open to students who choose to live with their parents or legal guardian, to married students, or to those who have been out of high school for two years or more.
+Drake Real Estate can assist you in finding Drake-owned apartments, and the Student Life Center can provide a list of other local rentals.